Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/index.md

 When a transaction is not active, the `Transaction` instance refers to the default non-transactional instance.
 However, if the CLS context is _not active_, the `Transaction` instance will be `undefined` instead, which could cause runtime errors.

+Therefore, this feature works reliably only when the CLS context is active _prior to starting the transaction_.

+Additionally, _some adapters do not support this feature_ due to the nature of how transactions work in the library they implement.

-Therefore, this feature works reliably only when the CLS context is active _prior to starting the transaction_, which should be the case in most cases, however, for that reason, this is an opt-in feature that must be explicitly enabled with the `enableTransactionProxy: true` option of the `ClsPluginTransactional` constructor.
+For these reasons, this is an opt-in feature that must be explicitly enabled with the `enableTransactionProxy: true` option of the `ClsPluginTransactional` constructor.

 ```ts
 new ClsPluginTransactional({